Jixin-Ma/Jixin-Ma.github.io/_pages/about.md

 The 39th Annual AAAI Conference on Artificial Intelligence (AAAI 2025, Submitted)

-We propose a Dual-Frequency Aware Network (DFAN) for 3D MRI super-resolution.
-We design an adaptive frequency processing block which can process the features of different frequency domains through a low-frequency encoding unit and a high-frequency encoding unit.
-We also propose a cross-frequency interaction block for feature interaction based on cross-attention mechanism.
+- Propose a Dual-Frequency Aware Network (DFAN) for 3D MRI super-resolution.
+- Design an adaptive frequency processing block to process the features of different frequency domains.
+- Design a cross-frequency interaction block for feature interaction and aggregation based on cross-attention mechanism.
 </div>
 </div>